Happyly Welcomes Kyle Martin as Chief Product Officer

 ARLINGTON, Va., May 4, 2022 /PRNewswire/ -- Happyly, the innovative corporate mental and physical health technology company welcomes Kyle Martin as Chief Product Officer.
 Caitlin Iseler, Randi Banks and the team are thrilled to welcome Kyle to Happyly.

 "After meeting Kyle and feeling his passion for creating products that make families' lives better, I knew we had to work together.
-He is a talented product builder, designer and leader and he is the missing piece of the puzzle for achieving the impact that we strive to make with companies and their teams and families every day."
-Happyly founder Caitlin Iseler shared
+He is a talented product builder, designer and leader and he is the missing piece of the puzzle for achieving the impact that we strive to make with companies and their teams and families every day," Happyly founder Caitlin Iseler shared.

 Kyle's arrival comes at an exciting time of growth and development of Happyly's user services and platform.
 Happyly supports members' mental and physical health and productivity, promoting micro-wins in everyday life.
 Aiming to release a best-in-class experience, Kyle plays a dynamic role in making the Happyly platform a resource for employee retention and satisfaction.